mongodb-developer/atlas-search-soccer/README.md

 </p>

 <h2>Using Realm as Your Serverless Backend....</h2>
-<p>What's Cooking uses HTTP services in Realm to create 5 APIs to allow you to query for your restaurant data over HTTP: </p>
+<p>AtlasSearchSoccer uses HTTP services in Realm to create 5 APIs to allow you to query for your restaurant data over HTTP: </p>

 - `GetRestaurantsEndPoint` called from the `useHomeFetch.js` hook.
 - `GetFacetsEndpoint` called from the `useHomeFetch.js` hook.